algorand/go-algorand/tools/block-generator/README.md

   -i, --conduit-binary string               Path to conduit binary.
   -l, --conduit-log-level string            LogLevel to use when starting Conduit. [panic, fatal, error, warn, info, debug, trace] (default "error")
       --cpuprofile string                   Path where Conduit writes its CPU profile.
-      --file-exporter-instead-of-pg         If set, use the runner will export blocks to files; otherwise, the postgres database is used.
   -f, --genesis-file string                 The file path to the genesis associated with the db snapshot.
   -h, --help                                help for runner -k, --keep-data-dir                       If set, the runner will not delete the data directory after tests complete.